-More staff responded in 2020 than in 2019 and it is clear that traveling by car is realistically the only option with which the vast majority of staff can get to school.
+As has been the case for many years, it is clear that traveling by car is realistically the only option with which the vast majority of staff can get to school.
 Both the number of staff and the proportion of staff using a car has increased and is now the highest since the survey was undertaken.
 When asked about the possibility of car sharing, 10 (21.3%) said that they could possibly car share.
 Although this could not be done on a regular basis.
 Reasons given for not car sharing on a regular basis were: